beemdvp/babylon-node/docs/logging-and-monitoring/monitoring-in-java.md

 ## Changing Default Logging Level
 Default configuration uses `INFO` logging level, which is moderately verbose.
-This logging level can be changed without updating configuration files by setting environment variable `RADIXDLT_LOG_LEVEL` to necessary logging level.
+This logging level can be changed without updating configuration files by setting environment variable `RORKDLT_LOG_LEVEL` to necessary logging level.

 ## Logging with Dedicated Logging Infrastructure
 Complex deployments as well as deployments into cloud-based infrastructure usually rely on centralized